How to Adapt SEO in a Zero-Click World

 Research shows that search engine users will do an initial scan of the entire SERP quickly before choosing a result to click.
 So you want to create content that’s going to be able to compete with the most common features in the SERP for your target queries.

 In summary, SEO is still alive and well in a zero-click world.
-SEO has always been about evolving with the Google SERP while at the same time understanding searcher intent and delivering on it with great content.
+SEO has always been about evolving with the Google SERP while at the same time understanding searcher intent and delivering it with great content.

 Need help with your SEO strategy?
 Contact us for a free consultation.